 For seven years Jeremy was the Chairman of Hafla, a registered charity he founded that created cultural events that brought together Jewish and Arabic peoples, which involved cross-cultural concerts at the Royal Academy of Music; and for ten years he was the Director of Music at Fine Arts College in London.

-Jeremy is a graduate of the Sydney Conservatorium of Music and he did the inaugural Master of Music in choral conducting at the University of Cambridge where he studied with Stephen Layton and Stephen Cleobury.
+Jeremy is a graduate of the Sydney Conservatorium of Music, and he did the inaugural Master of Music in choral conducting at the University of Cambridge where he studied with Stephen Layton and Sir Stephen Cleobury.
 Since 2012 he has been a Practitioner Council member of the Association of British Choral Directors for whom he has led many workshops, presentations and lectures, and he is a Fellow of the Royal Society for the Arts.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.
 Privacy Policy